Chart Color Schemes

 Schofields - East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Schofields - East is notably high, with 52.9% of residents aged 15 and above possessing university qualifications.
-This surpasses the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are the most common at 32.6%, followed by postgraduate qualifications at 18.0% and graduate diplomas at 2.3%.
-Vocational pathways account for 22.6% of qualifications among those aged 15 and above, with advanced diplomas making up 10.4% and certificates 12.2%.
+Educational attainment in Schofields - East is notably higher than broader benchmarks.
+52.9% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 32.6%, followed by postgraduate qualifications (18.0%) and graduate diplomas (2.3%).
+Vocational pathways account for 22.6% of qualifications among those aged 15+, with advanced diplomas at 10.4% and certificates at 12.2%.

 Educational participation is high, with 35.6% of residents currently enrolled in formal education.
-This includes 14.4% in primary education, 7.9% in secondary education, and 5.3% pursuing tertiary education.
+This includes 14.4% in primary, 7.9% in secondary, and 5.3% pursuing tertiary education.
 There are 10 schools operating within Schofields - East, educating approximately 9,674 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1101.
-The educational mix includes 6 primary schools, 3 secondary schools, and 1 K-12 school.
-School capacity exceeds typical residential needs, with 24.0 places per 100 residents compared to the regional average of 16.3, indicating that the area serves as an educational center for the broader region.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1101).
+The educational mix includes 6 primary, 3 secondary, and 1 K-12 school.
+School capacity exceeds typical residential needs, with 24.0 places per 100 residents compared to the regional average of 16.3, indicating Schofields - East serves as an educational center for the broader region.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education